next»

 Like we said, the fundaments of mathematics are the fundaments of thought.
 Category theory allows us to formalize those fundaments that we use in our daily (intellectual) lives.

-It’s in these situations that people often resort to diagrams to refine their thoughts.
+It’s in such situations, that people often resort to formulas and diagrams to refine their thoughts.
 Diagrams (even more than formulas) are ubiquitous in science and mathematics.

 Category theory formalizes the concept of diagrams and their components — arrows and objects — to create a language for presenting all kinds of ideas.
 In this sense, category theory is a way to unify knowledge, both mathematical and scientific, and to unite various modes of thinking with common terms.